apache/incubator-weex/doc/references/common-style.md

 ## Other Common Style

-- `opacity`:  <number>, value within range 0 to 1.
+- `opacity`:  &lt;number&gt;, value within range 0 to 1.
 1 is not transparent at all, 0.5 is 50% see-through, and 0 is completely transparent.
 1 is the default value.
-- `background-color`: sets the background color of an element, `transparent` is the default value.
+- `background-color`: &lt;colors&gt; sets the background color of an element, `transparent` is the default value.

 ## Type of Style Value